 Odawi Law PLLC

-Robert Odawi Porter is an innovative attorney, scholar and tribal advocate who has devoted his professional career to advancing the rights of sovereign American Indian nations and tribes in the United States.
+Robert Odawi Porter is an experienced tribal attorney and advocate who has devoted his professional career to advancing the rights of sovereign American Indian nations and tribes in the United States.
 A citizen of the Seneca Nation of Indians, Rob was raised in the Nation’s Allegany Territory and earned his education from Syracuse University and Harvard Law School.
-He began his legal career at a large Washington, D.C. law firm in general corporate and securities practice.
+He began his legal career at a large Washington, D.C. law firm in general corporate and securities practice and later worked at Dentons, the world's largest law firm.

 Rob's career has focused on public service and he was appointed as the first Attorney General of Seneca Nation and later served as the Nation's Senior Policy Advisor and Counsel.
 He was the founding chairman of Seneca Holdings LLC, the Seneca Nation’s diversified investment company.
 In 2010, he was elected as the 67th President of the Seneca Nation of Indians.

-Rob has had a career as a tenured law professor at the University of Kansas, the University of Iowa, and Syracuse University, and written numerous academic articles on tribal law and governance and a book, “SOVEREIGNTY, COLONIALISM & THE INDIGENOUS NATIONS: A READER."
+Rob has had a career as a tenured law professor at the University of Kansas, the University of Iowa, and Syracuse University, and written numerous academic articles on tribal law and governance and a book on American Indian sovereignty.

 Prior to and through his work at the firm, Rob has been a proven advocate demonstrating leadership in major conflicts with the U.S. federal and state governments to protect tribal sovereignty and treaty rights, including efforts to stop New York State from taxing treaty-protected Seneca commerce.
 He served a lead role in lobbying for the Tribal General Welfare Exclusion Act of 2014, which ended the practice of IRS auditing of Indians for benefits received from their tribal governments.
 On gaming issues, he developed the legal strategy that resulted in the Seneca Nation securing a $210 million settlement from New York State for its violation of the State-Tribal Class III gaming compact.
 And on numerous occasions, he successfully secured recognition of tribal sovereign authority by the federal government for exclusive tribal regulation over land use, labor relations and environmental regulation.